frankyoung0305/powerSave/demo/v5.4/README.txt

-Please run control.o in root terminal!!! cpuon.sh will turn every CPU from number to cpunum on.Please remember to change cpunum!
+Please run control.o in root terminal!!! cpuon.sh will turn every CPU from number to cpunum on.Please remember to change cpunum! v5.3 let send0-4.c to send steadily(constant speed)

-v5.4
-fix some bugs in controller.
-add a mutex to protect the variable partitioning_cpu. add functions init_controller and destroy_controller, init mutex and pthread_attr used in ctrl_notify, destroy mutex. modify the location of "switch" in controller_ctrl, now we will process every packet sent from processes. we may do more in multi_threads

-v5.3
-let send0-4.c to send steadily(constant speed)